centarro/commerce-docs/docs/v1/user-guide/products.md

 **Name the View**

 Navigate to the Add a New View and fill out the form in a similar manner to the way you see here.
 Of particular note is the fact that we aren't listing Content, we are listing eCommerce Products.
 Also note that this view is designed to be a single page with no product details.
 This has limited use cases.
-Typically you would want to list product displays and link to them.
+Typically, you would want to list product displays and link to them.

 <ul class="screenshot_breadcrumbs">
     <li class="first">Administration</li>